 Liturgical Art and Science

-We believe that there is an art and a science to creating, preparing and performing worship rituals.
+We believe that there is an art and a science to creating, preparing and performing effective worship rituals, that bring the blessings of the Gods and Spirits into the lives of the worshippers.
 Our worship celebrations are continually evolving as we search for the most intellectually satisfying, artistically beautiful, spiritually powerful, and magically effective rites possible.

 Born Again Paganism